Euglena viridis: Morphology

-Accessibility
+Habitat and distribution

+Euglena viridis is common in bodies of water rich in organic compounds.
+It has a cosmopolitan distribution.

+Euglena is considered to be one of the most pollution-tolerant algal genera, and E. viridis is an indicator of moderate to heavy pollution.
+E. viridis commonly forms green blooms in farmyards and sewage outfalls.

+Uses

-Euglena viridis is common and cosmopolitan in bodies of water rich in organic compounds.
-It can also be bought through some institutions and can be maintained by replenishing it with fresh tap water and fresh leaf blades once a week.
+Euglena viridis can be bought as a culture through some institutions and can be maintained by replenishing it with fresh tap water and fresh leaf blades once a week.
 Such accessibility lets it easily be used.
 For example, a research tests new cultivating system by cultivating Euglena viridis.
-And Euglena viridis is also used as teaching material in biology class in order to demonstrate important biology concepts such as phylogenetic relationship and growth of population.
+Additionally, E. viridis is used as teaching material in classrooms in order to demonstrate important biology concepts such as phylogenetic relationships and exponential population growth.

-Pollution tolerance and biodegradation

 In a wastewater biodegradation system, algae can provide the oxygen that heterotrophic bacteria need for the degradation of organic matter.
-Euglena is considered to be the most pollution tolerance genus among all algae genus.
-The ability to live in polluted water bodies have let Euglena viridis be used as an oxygen producer in wastewater biodegrading system.
-And it has been proven that Euglena viridis can enhance biodegradation in piggery wastewater degradation system.
+The ability to live in polluted water bodies have let Euglena viridis be used as an oxygen producer in wastewater biodegrading systems; it has been proven that Euglena viridis can enhance biodegradation in piggery wastewater degradation system.